Complete Guide to Trademark Registration in UAE

 After completing the trademark search, the subsequent phase involves compiling the trademark registration application.
 This application must include all vital details, including the applicant's information, a clear depiction of the trademark, and specification of the goods or services the trademark will represent.

-To start the application process, you must first obtain the application form from the MoE website and fill it out carefully.
+To start the application process, you must first obtain the online application form from the MoE website and fill it out carefully.
 The form is readily accessible on the Ministry of Economy's e-services platform, and it's imperative to attach the previously mentioned required documents.

 3. Submitting the Application